Last Updated on June 29, 2022 by Rebecca Huff

 Last, I would recommend using ceiling fans to keep the air circulating, vents opened throughout the house, and when possible leave closet and bedroom doors open for better air circulation.
 When air is circulating indoor air quality will improve faster.

 What you don’t know can hurt you

-Of course, cleaning up indoor air pollution is something that we can continue to work on and improve as we replace toxic products with better options.
+Of course, cleaning up sources of indoor air pollution is something that we can continue to work on and improve as we replace toxic products with better options.
 Some people may like to go cold turkey, replacing everything at one time, but most will choose to do it one step at a time.
-If I had it to do over, knowing what I know now, I would have started with the air purifier, followed by the other steps; that way at least what I didn't know about wouldn't be hurting me.
+If I had it to do over, knowing what I know now, I would have started with the air purifier, followed by the other steps; that way at least what I didn’t know about wouldn’t be hurting me.

 Please share this post to help others make changes towards improving air quality one home at a time.

 Mendell, M. J. and Heath, G. A. (2005), Do indoor pollutants and thermal conditions in schools influence student performance?
 A critical review of the literature.
 Indoor Air, 15: 27–52. doi:10.1111/j.1600-0668.2004.00320.x

 Wow, I never knew before that scented candles have chemicals in them that can improve indoor air quality.
 I’ve been considering to hire HVAC services to ensure that the air quality of my home is safe enough to make sure that my daughter stay safe.
 We recently found out that she’s asthmatic so it’s best to make sure that our home is as safe as possible for her.

 That is probably a very good decision.
 People with bad allergies or asthma both need the best quality air.

 To clarify about the candles, air “fresheners” all use toxic fragrances, unless they say “100% pure essential oils only” or similar, and even essential oils may irritate asthmatics.
 It’s best to just avoid scented things.
 I have another post about fragrance that you might like to read Alice, it’s here: